Recursion with Context

 This is a bit clunky to construct, so I have a helper function

-fn which is used infix to generate a function type.
+used infix to generate a function type.

 We need to add parentheses to separate nested function types and type applications from each other.
 Here are some examples: